Living in a food desert

 Seal referenced other issues the county is facing beyond a lack of grocery stores.
 The county is food insecure, but it’s also lacking a medical center, a daycare, a public park, public transportation, widespread internet access, and unemployment is a significant problem.

 And in a county that lacks these types of things, fundraising for the food pantry itself can be difficult.
 When other agencies go to places like retirement communities to fundraise, Cumberland must look elsewhere.
-There is a lack of a wide variety of strong organizations to partner with.
+There is a distinct lack of a wide variety of strong organizations to partner with.

 And because so many Cumberland residents seek jobs outside of the county, putting a grocery store in the middle of Cumberland may not be a viable option.